An open letter calling for more roles for women over 45 on tv and in film has been signed...read more

-workingwise.co.uk’s first event for National Older Workers Week was a discussion of survey findings about the issues facing older workers and what employers can do to address them.
+workingwise.co.uk’s first event, sponsored by Phoenix Group, for National Older Workers Week was a discussion of survey findings about the issues facing older workers and what employers can do to address them.

-National Older Workers Week launched this week with a presentation of an extensive workingwise.co.uk survey of older workers’ views on recruitment, training and retention issues, followed by a discussion of how to tackle ageism at work and boost lifelong learning.
+National Older Workers Week launched this week, sponsored by QA, with a presentation of an extensive workingwise.co.uk survey of older workers’ views on recruitment, training and retention issues, followed by a discussion of how to tackle ageism at work and boost lifelong learning.

 Patrick Thomson, Policy Institute Director at the Shaw Trust, said the figures came as no surprise and echoed other research, showing things were not changing fast enough.
 He said age bias is fairly widespread, but not talked about despite the fact that most people will be older workers.

 The Shaw Trust supports younger people and Patrick has just moved there from the Centre for Ageing Better.
 He sees ageism at both ends of the work spectrum.
 Older workers are told they have too much experience, while younger ones are told they don’t have enough.
 “Employers need to think about this more carefully,” he said.

 There are assumptions made that older workers, for instance, are friendlier but less competent.
 Those ageist assumptions matter, said Thomson, not just for older workers but for employers, especially in a jobs market characterised by skills shortages and by an ageing workforce.
 “It is demographically baked in that the workforce is getting older.
 That has been happening over the last 20 years.
 Older workers are the fastest growing group of the labour force, especially women,” said Thomson.

 He added that employers were behind the curve and just catching up to this reality, with age being part of their diversity and inclusion agenda, but way behind other protected characteristics in terms of action.